-$$\Delta = E(\varepsilon \mid m = 0) - E(\varepsilon \mid m = 1) . \tag{2}$$
+$$\Delta = E(\varepsilon \mid m = 0) - E(\varepsilon \mid m = 1) .$$ (2)

 The value of Δ is the couple's gain in social reputation within its peer group when it conforms to the norm to give the child the same ethnicity as the Han man rather than minority ethnicity.
-In the language of Benabou and Tirole (2011), the first term is the social "honor" when the child is given Han identity, while the second term is the social "stigma" when the child is given minority identity.
+In the language of Benabou and Tirole (2011), the first term is the social honor when the child is given Han identity - i.e., the couple makes the prosocial choice - and the second term is the social stigma when it is given minority identity - i.e., the couple does not make the prosocial choice.